denvaar/ChatClient/README.md

 -   Sometimes the client throws a nullpointer exception when starting up.
 Seems to be related to the initialization of components.
 This causes the chat output text area's scroll pane to function improperly.
+-   Convert .WAV sound files to MP3 and modify the code to work propperly with MP3 to save on resource space.

 FIXED:
 -   If an initial connection is not established, and the user clicks on the X button